cobalthq/cobalt-product-public-docs/content/en/Getting started/Sign In/account-recovery.md

 1. On the page prompting you to enter a one-time code, select **Start account recovery process**.

-1. Once you get an email with a recovery code, enter the code, and select **Verify**.
+1. Once you get an email with a one-tme verification code, enter the code, and select **Verify**.

 1. Your _Organization Owner_ gets notified and turns off 2FA for your account.
    - If you are the only _Organization Owner_, we'll turn off 2FA for you.

-1. You get an email notification confirming that 2FA was turned off.
+1. You get an email notification confirming that your 2FA settings were updated.

 1. You can now sign in without a second authentication factor.
    - If your organization enforces 2FA, enable it upon signing in.